usnistgov/ARIAC/wiki/tutorials/automated_evaluation.md

             └── example_node-1-stdout.log
 ```

-Additionally, there may be a `video` directory containing a video produced from playback of the simulation state log file recorded during the trial(s).
+- Additionally, there may be a `video` directory containing a video produced from playback of the simulation state log file recorded during the trial(s).
-The following properties are relevant:
+- The following properties are relevant:
   - Logs playback at a slower speed and therefore a 5 minute simulation may result in a 10-15 minute video.
-The simulation time is displayed in the bottom right.
+  - The simulation time is displayed in the bottom right.
   - Simulation time may jump forward a number of seconds if there is a length of time where no movement is detected in the simulation.
   - The log stops at the last time motion occurred, so log files may be shorter than expected if there is no motion.

 ### Playing back the simulation

-To play-back a specific trial's log file, you must have ARIAC installed on your machine, and then you can call:
+- To play-back a specific trial's log file, you must have ARIAC installed on your machine, and then you can call:

 ```
 roslaunch nist_gear gear_playback.launch state_log_path:=`pwd`/logs/example_team/sample/gazebo/state.log
 ```

-You should see the ARIAC environment start up with parts in the bins, and the robot be controlled briefly by the example code.
+- You should see the ARIAC environment start up with parts in the bins, and the robot be controlled briefly by the example code.

-*Note: this is currently only possible for user accounts with user ID of 1000.*
+- **Note**: this is currently only possible for user accounts with user ID of 1000.

 ## Running all trials